Molmed/allium/README.md

 Run `pytest`.

 ## Preprocessing GEX data
 To prepare gene expression for prediction using ALLIUM, you will need a CSV file with raw gene transcript counts.
-The gene identifiers can be any recognizable format, such as HGNC symbols or Ensembl IDs.
+The gene identifiers should be HGNC gene symbols.

 |         | Sample_1 | Sample_2 | ... |
 | --------| -------- | -------- | --- |